Coulomb branch algebras via symplectic cohomology: Coulomb branches and symplectic cohomology

 \begin{example} \cite[Example 5.3]{Teleman1} Let $G=SU(2)$ and $\mathbb{V}= \mathbb{C}^2$ be the standard representation.
 The restriction of this representation to the maximal torus $T$ gives the previous example.
 The pure Coulomb branches $\rco$ and $\widetilde{\rco}$ have been computed in Example \ref{ex:SU2} (up to adjoining the formal variable $\mu$).
-The relevant automorphism is still given by \eqref{eq:translateSU2} and the subring $\widetilde{\rcE} \subset \widetilde{\rco}$ is generated by \end{example}
+On the Weyl-cover, $\widetilde{\rcE}$, the relevant automorphism is still given by \eqref{eq:translateSU2} and the subring $\widetilde{\rcE} \subset \widetilde{\rco}$ which remains regular after translation by the rational section is generated by In this case, we again have $\rcE=\widetilde{\rcE}^{W}.$ \end{example}